superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

 	* Most clients are closed source, meaning you cannot see the code for the client.
 This alone is a red flag.
 	* These clients directly modify the game's code and could be doing literally anything to your computer.
 While this is true for mods, usually mods are in atleast some kind of sandbox.
 	* Some clients require administator or superuser access, the vanilla game and mods should *never* require administrator access.
 	* Usually these clients have some invasive privacy policies where they can collect a lot of information about you that Minecraft itself doesn't even collect.
 A Minecraft client should NEVER need access to your Internet activity, geo-location, phone number, home address?!?!?!?!
 WHY IS THIS IN LUNAR CLIENT'S PRIVACY POLICY??!?!?!?
+THEY CAN EVEN SELL IT TO OTHER COMPANIES?!??!??!?!?!?
 	* Usually these clients contain paid goodies, refer to the above section for why that's bad
 * ### Badlion Client
 	* At a simple glance, their privacy policy seems less suspicious than Lunar Client's however they sell cosmetics which is enough for me to be sus on them to be honest